KiLJ4EdeN/KiLJ4EdeN/README.md

 class KiLJ4EdeN:
     """
     Hey there i'm Abdolkarim,
-    I currently work as a ML Engineer at AiMedic.
+    I currently work as an AI Engineer at Tose e saderat bank.
-    I’m researching dicom manipulation and breast cancer detection from mammography images.
+    I’m researching and developing new ways of kyc.
     """
     def __init__(self):
         self.username = 'KiLJ4EdeN'